Musicians who oppose Donald Trump's use of their music: Free

 After Trump's 2016 campaign used Free's song "All Right Now", vocalist Paul Rodgers stated: "Permission to use 'All Right Now' was never sought for or granted by me.
 My lawyer is dealing with this matter."

 Guns N' Roses

 In November 2018, after Trump played the band's hit song "Sweet Child o' Mine" during an event, Axl Rose said that he and his band had formally requested that Trump not use their music at his events, and posted on Twitter that "the Trump campaign is using loopholes in the various venues' blanket performance licenses which were not intended for such craven political purposes, without the songwriters' consent."

 In May 2020, Axl Rose opposed the use of the Guns N' Roses cover of the Paul McCartney and Wings song "Live and Let Die" in a meatpacking plant where Trump refused to take the COVID-19 pandemic precaution of wearing a mask.
-In response, Rose created shirts with the phrase "Live N’ Let Die With COVID 45", with all proceeds going to the MusiCares charity.
+In response, Rose created shirts with the phrase "Live N' Let Die With COVID 45", with all proceeds going to the MusiCares charity.

+Heart

+On Saturday, June 14, 2025, an instrumental version of the Heart song "Barracuda" was played during the Trump-organized United States Army 250th Anniversary Parade.
+That same day, singer and songwriter Nancy Wilson posted a video saying "The song 'Barracuda' by Heart was played without permission or authorization from us.
+'Barracuda,' written and performed by Ann and I, is a powerful piece of music that was never intended for political use."
+Furthering the point, she wore a hat saying "No Kings But Us", in support of the June 2025 No Kings protest happening the same day.